content-left-bg.png

 Our principles

-Be accountable—taking responsibility for making decisions at all levels of the organisation to maximise value and efficiency in current resource utilisation to deliver educational outcomes.
+Accountability—taking responsibility for decisions at all levels of the organisation to maximise the impact of our resources to deliver improved outcomes

-Fit-for-future investment—planning, innovating and using resources with future generations in mind.
+Fit-for-future investment—planning, innovating and using resources in sustainable and future focused ways

-Build resilience—ensuring financial flexibility to enable responsiveness to new or changing resourcing needs.
+Fiscal agility—ensuring financial resilience and flexibility to respond to new or changing needs

 Making it happen